 The Public Sector Internal Audit Standards were introduced from April 2013 and updated in April 2017.
 The service was the subject to a review during 2017/18 which was assessed as being generally compliant with the Public Sector Internal Audit Standards 2017.
 A self-assessment against the Standards was undertaken by the Chief Internal Auditor during 2023/24 and an Improvement Action Plan subsequently devised.
-An external inspection is expected to take place during 2024/25.
+The Internal Audit function is not currently Public Sector Internal Audit Standards compliant due to the five-year external validation not taking place.
+There are plans for this to be scheduled to take place during 2024/25.